daotl/acei/spec/acei/apps.md

 start a transaction immediately after block commit, and spawn a new thread which is passed the transaction handle.
 This thread can then export all data items, serialize them using e.g.
-Protobuf, hash the byte stream, split it into chunks, and store the chunks in the file system along with some metadata - all while the blockchain is applying new blocks in parallel.
+Protobuf, hash the byte stream, split it into chunks, and store the chunks in the file system along with some metadata - all while the distributed ledger is applying new blocks in parallel.

-A more advanced approach might include incremental verification of individual chunks against the chain app hash, parallel or batched exports, compression, and so on.
+A more advanced approach might include incremental verification of individual chunks against the ledger app hash, parallel or batched exports, compression, and so on.

 Old snapshots should be removed after some time - generally only the last two snapshots are needed (to prevent the last one from being removed while a node is restoring it).